 To see all Microsoft on AWS customer case studies, please go to http://aws.amazon.com/microsoft/case-studies/.

-Here is a selection of whitepapers covering Windows on the AWS Cloud.
-For a complete list of technical papers about Microsoft software on AWS, please go to http://aws.amazon.com/microsoft/whitepapers/.
+Here is a selection of whitepapers and deployment guides covering Windows on the AWS cloud.
+For a complete list of technical papers about Microsoft software on AWS, see http://aws.amazon.com/microsoft/whitepapers/.

 This reference deployment guide shows how to build a Microsoft SharePoint Server 2013 environment on the AWS Cloud, using services such as Amazon EC2 and Amazon VPC.
 It includes an AWS CloudFormation template designed to help you deploy the highly available infrastructure predictably and repeatedly.
 The template can also be launched directly from the AWS Quick Start page.
 To learn more about SharePoint on AWS, click here.